Boyos999/tes3mp-xp/README.md

 * Trainers will show messages indicating skills leveling up while not leveling skills
 * Will not work with existing characters
 * Respecced levels may be tedious to re-levelup at very high levels depending on the value of your `xpConfig.skillLvlsPerSkill` setting
+* Mantle of woe may cause weird interactions with magicka
+* There is no jail penalty